 - 4. Under Azure Settings, enter your Azure subscription ID, user certificate (.pfx) file, and user certificate password.
 Click Browse to select the certificate file from your repository.
-See "Azure SQL Data Sources" on page 59 for instructions on uploading the certificate file. - 5.
+See "Uploading an Azure Certificate File to the Repository" on page 60 for instructions on uploading the certificate file. - 5.
 Under Select an Azure Database, specify the connection details of the Azure database that you want to connect to: - a.
 Click the Find My Azure Databases button.
 JasperReports Server queries Azure and displays your available SQL Server databases. - b.
 Select your database. - Enter your server name, database name, user name, and database name.
 The Azure data source queries your environment and adds the appropriate URL. - d.
 If you have Microsoft's JDBC driver for SQL Server installed on your JasperReports Server instance, you can choose to use it instead of the existing JDBC driver by checking Use Microsoft Driver.